Mary "Molly" Finster is an environmental systems engineer within the Environmental Sciences Division at Argonne National Laboratory.

 I like to tell young women that you will be good at anything you enjoy, but you sometimes have to try a lot of things to learn what you enjoy!
 So, it is very important to get yourself out there and learn what interests you.
 In addition to taking a variety of classes in school, try to seek out and participate in some of the many wonderful STEM events and programs offered around the country that are specifically designed to excite and motivate young women.
 You never know until you try!

 As a nation, I also feel it is important to acknowledge the importance of family and offer flexibility in the workplace.
 Women have the reputation of trying to have it all – and why shouldn’t we!
-As engineers and scientists, we are often expected of work long hours.
+As engineers and scientists, we are often expected to work long hours.
 Job flexibility and company sponsored childcare options can help women juggle the demands of work without sacrificing our personal lives.

 4) Do you have tips you'd recommend for someone looking to enter your field of work?